libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 When unsubscribing from a topic, the backoff period should be finished before subscribing to the topic again, otherwise a healthy mesh will be difficult to reach.
-A specific backoff period for unsubscribing should be set accordingly.
+A shorter backoff period can be used in case of an unsubscribe event, allowing faster resubscribing.

 The recommended duration for the backoff period is 1 minute, while the recommended number of peers to exchange is larger than `D_hi` so that the pruned peer can reliably form a full mesh.